OliverinMelb/openvsx/Namespace-Access.md

 ## How to Claim a Namespace

+Before a namespace can be associated with your user account, you need to log in to [open-vsx.org](https://open-vsx.org).

-Claiming ownership of a namespace on [open-vsx.org](https://open-vsx.org) is done publicly by creating an issue in [github.com/eclipse/open-vsx.org](https://github.com/eclipse/open-vsx.org/issues/new/choose).
+Claiming ownership of a namespace is done publicly by creating an issue in [github.com/eclipse/open-vsx.org](https://github.com/eclipse/open-vsx.org/issues/new/choose).
 By this the act of granting ownership is totally transparent, and you can simply comment on an existing issue in case you want to refute a previously granted ownership.

 If for some reason you do not want to request namespace ownership in public, please write to [open-vsx@typefox.io](mailto:open-vsx@typefox.io).